ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

 From a Launch File
 ==================

-Just as in our non-ROS example, we need to setup a GDB session before launching our ROS2 launch file.
+Just as in our non-ROS example, we need to setup a GDB session before launching our ROS 2 launch file.
 While we could set this up through the commandline, we can instead make use of the same mechanics that we did in the ``ros2 run`` node example, now using a launch file.

 In your launch file, find the node that you're interested in debugging.